josdem/hugo/content/techtalk/spring/spring_webflux_basics.md

 }
 ```

-Now we are going to create a list of persons and store them in our MongoDB
+It is time to create a list of persons and store them in our MongoDB

 ```java
 package com.jos.dem.webflux;